70: During the Jewish rebellion against Rome, Roman legions break through Jerusalem’s middle wall, but are driven back by the Jewish defenders.

 1932: Detroit Tigers Pitcher Izzy Goldstein, a native or Odessa, Russia, appeared in his first major league baseball game.

-1932: Benny Rothman, the Jewish political activist, leads the Mass trespass of Kinder Scout, leading to substantial legal reforms in the United Kingdom.
+1932: Benny Rothman, the Jewish political activist, led the Mass trespass of Kinder Scout, leading to substantial legal reforms in the United Kingdom.

 1933: Soviet Union Foreign Commissar Maxim Litvinov appears on the cover of Time and is the subject of the magazine’s feature article.
 Litvinov was the son of a wealthy Jewish banking family who became an ardent Bolshevik.
 Stalin will remove Litvinov, the Jew, when he decides to negotiate the non-aggression pact with Germany in 1939.
 Americans would come to know Litvinov during World War II when he served as the Soviet ambassador to the United States where he played a key role in lend-lease negotiations.
 Litvinov was unique among the original Jews Bolshevik leaders because he was one of the few to escape Stalin’s wrath and die of natural causes.